Basketball in Lithuania: Interwar period (1920–1940)

 Basketball was first introduced in Lithuania indirectly through the European variety of netball by the Germans.
 Lithuanian women athletes started organizing a team in 1919.
 In 1920–1921, the game was played in public.
 The female pioneerism of basketball in Lithuania was initiated by Elena Kubiliūnaitė-Garbačiauskienė.
 She learned about basketball from Riga's football team members, through which she became acquainted with James Naismith's basketball rules.
-She then brought from Riga to Lithuania's temporary capital Kaunas in 1921 and translated them into the Lithuanian language.
+She then brought the rules from Riga to Lithuania's temporary capital Kaunas in 1921 and translated them into the Lithuanian language.
 Women since 1921 played basketball in a self-made court at the Vytautas Park in Kaunas.
 Because women were the first to play basketball in Lithuania, basketball's widespread popularity was not very high until the 1930s as it was considered a women's sport.
 In her memoirs, Garbačiauskienė recalled that "it was not easy to spread the ideals of sports in a war-weary homeland trampled under the boots of foreign armies, and no one thought about physical education, let alone women's sports".
-In 1922, Karolis Dineika released the book Krepšiasvydis vyrams (English: Basketball for men), and in 1926, Steponas Darius published the first basketball rules in Lithuania.
+In 1922, Karolis Dineika released the book Krepšiasvydis vyrams (English: Basketball for men), and in 1926 Steponas Darius published the first basketball rules in Lithuania.
 Garbačiauskienė had planned to publish the rules of basketball in Lithuania herself, however, due to the lack of funds and a lack of interest in women's sports, she transferred the authorship to Darius.

 Lietuvos Fizinio Lavinimo Sąjunga (LFLS) had one of the first male basketball teams in Lithuania, back in 1923.
 Steponas Darius in the middle.

 Lithuania men's national basketball team before or after its first international game versus Latvia men's national basketball team in 1925.

 Despite the fact that women were the first basketball players in Lithuania, the first official game was played by men.
 Steponas Darius worked as a basketball instructor in physical education classes in 1922 initially.
 After that, the first official basketball game was played in Lithuania on 23 April 1922 when Lietuvos Fizinio Lavinimo Sąjunga (English: Lithuanian Physical Education Union) played a game versus the Kaunas team, winning 8–6.
 That day is regarded as the beginning of basketball in Lithuania.
 In 1922, the first Lithuanian women's basketball tournament in Lithuania was organized.
 In 1924, the first Lithuanian men's basketball tournament in Lithuania was organized, featuring two teams from LFLS and one from Lietuvos Dviračių Sąjunga (English: Lithuanian Cycles Union), and a course for basketball referees was held.
 The first class was taught by Elena Kubiliūnaitė-Garbačiauskienė and Steponas Darius.
 On 13 December 1925, Lithuania men's national basketball team played its first international game in Riga, where they lost 41–20 to the Latvia men's national basketball team.